Study Abroad Program Checklist

 Wherever or whenever you're thinking about studying abroad, the starting point remains the same.

-- Meet with a Study Abroad Academic Advisor.
+- Meet with a Education Abroad Academic Advisor.

 Select a Study Abroad Program.

 - Programs can be through the Study Abroad program or a Faculty-Led program.

 - You can only get the application by meeting with a education abroad advisor in our office.